MarkusHackspacher/PythonFarmGame/README.md

 Farming game where you can plant strawberries, onions, beans, carrots, potatos, tomatos and radishes.
 Use axe and pickaxe to remove plank and stone and shovel to remove anthill.

-Writen in python using pygame game library and supports Python 2.7 and 3.x.
+Writen in python using pygame game library and supports Python 3.x.

 Creator: orneo1212 <orneo1212@gmail.com>
 GitHub (source): [github.com/orneo1212/PythonFarmGame](https://github.com/orneo1212/PythonFarmGame)